echonest/echoprint-server/README.md

 2. Generate a list of files to fingerprint

         find /music -name "*.mp3" > music_to_ingest
-4. Generate fingerprint codes for your files
+3. Generate fingerprint codes for your files

         ./echoprint-codegen -s < music_to_ingest > allcodes.json
-5. Ingest the generated json.
+4. Ingest the generated json.

         python fastingest.py [-b] allcodes.json
     The -b flag creates a file named bigeval.json that can be used to evaluate the accuracy of the fingerprint and server (see below)

+The fastingest script is very memory intensive.
+For large dump files you may run out of memory while processing them.
+If this is the case, then you can split the dumps into smaller chunks using the splitdata.py script:

+    python splitdata.py ~/Downloads/echoprint-dump*.json

+This will create 5 new dump files, input-1.json, input-2.json, etc. Import as above with fastingest

 ## Using the community data